caktus/guidebook/docs/services/new-relic.md

     your `top.sls` file.

 6. Add state `newrelic_sysmon` to your Salt `top.sls` in the `base` section (for all servers).
-It\'s safe to add that unconditionally for all environments; it\'s a no-op if no New Relic license key has been defined:
+It's safe to add that unconditionally for all environments; it's a no-op if no New Relic license key has been defined:

     ``` {.sourceCode .yaml}